Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Contains the core survival analysis routines, including definition of Surv objects, Kaplan-Meier and Aalen-Johansen (multi-state) curves, Cox models, and parametric accelerated failure time models.

-rjags — by Martyn Plummer, 10 months ago
+rjags — by Martyn Plummer, a year ago

 Bayesian Graphical Models using MCMC